goofy2k/ESP32_faust2api/The file Basic ESP32 faust2api example.md

 1. copy the project folder ("example_faust_mqtt_tcp4_v3") into a suitable location ("path_to_projects") on your computer:
 2. create a secrets.h file in the folder "main"  of the project: <path_to_projects>/example_faust_mqtt_tcp4_v3/main/secrets.h (note 1. above)
 3. create a sound engine file either by hand or with the online [Faust IDE](https://faustide.grame.fr/index.html) (see the [ESP32 tutorial](https://faustdoc.grame.fr/tutorials/esp32/)
-4. create the C++ sound engine and driver files by compiling the .dsp file with the script: for me under Linux for Windows , within \\wsl$\Ubuntu-20.04\home\fckx\faust\tools\faust2appls faust2api <options> elecGuitar_MIDI.dsp **not sure if the script also generates the WM8978 files.
-If not, re-use them from the example project)**  Don't use the option to change the name of the output files.
-The example project assumes DspFaust and WM8978 as names.
+4. create the C++ sound engine and driver files (DspFaust.cpp/.h) by compiling the .dsp file with the script: for me under Linux for Windows , within \\wsl$\Ubuntu-20.04\home\fckx\faust\tools\faust2appls faust2api -esp32 -nvoices 2 elecGuitarMIDI.dsp -target elecGuitarMIDI.
 5. apply a number of modifications to the DspFaust.cpp file (see xxxxx)
-5. copy the DspFaust.cpp/.h and WM8978.cpp/.h files into the folder "main" of your project
+5. copy the DspFaust.cpp/.h files into the folder "main" of your project.
+Do NOT change the names.
+The project assumes DspFaust.cpp/.h as the names.
 6. to compile and run your project, now continue with step 3 of section 2. in this document.

 (test first with elecGuitarMidi.dsp, includes description of the faust2api options,  changing the DspFaust,  specifically:  MidiMeta::analyse(mono_dsp, midi_sync, nvoices);)